-- a. participate and ensure the expeditious supply and updates of the WTO Integrated Database and any other APEC databases; - arrange for seminars and/or workshops on industrial tariffs negotiations in consultation with international organisations, where appropriate, including WTO Secretariat on WTO Integrated Tariff Database; and - c. study lessons from modalities for tariff reduction and elimination in regional arrangements.
+- a. participate and ensure the expeditious supply and updates of the WTO Integrated Database and any other APEC databases; - b. arrange for seminars and/or workshops on industrial tariffs negotiations in consultation with international organisations, where appropriate, including WTO Secretariat on WTO Integrated Tariff Database; - c. study lessons from modalities for tariff reduction and elimination in regional arrangements; and - d encourage the accession of all economies to the WTO Information Technology Agreement, including the adoption of ITA provisions by non-members of the WTO.

-2. NON-TARIFF MEASURES
+2. NON-TARIFF MEASURES3